 |Questions to consider:

-In 2019, the program provided benefits to more than 63 million retirees, survivors of deceased workers, disabled workers, and dependents.
+At the end of 2019, the program provided benefits to about 64 million retirees, survivors of deceased workers, disabled workers, and dependents—almost one in five Americans.
 Social Security has historically received more in payroll taxes and interest income than it pays out in benefits, but as more Americans are retiring and living longer, this is projected to change soon.
 While not imminently facing insolvency, Social Security does face long-term financial viability challenges unless changes are made.

 Social Security is designed to be a pay-as-you-go system.
 Benefits paid currently are supported by payroll taxes from current workers, who later retire and then collect benefits paid by tomorrow’s workers.
-Payroll taxes today comprise almost 90 percent of Social Security’s income, with the remainder coming from taxes on Social Security benefits and investment earnings on its trust funds.
+Payroll taxes today comprise 89 percent of Social Security’s income, with the remainder coming from taxes on Social Security benefits and investment earnings on its trust funds.
 Demographic shifts—including Americans living longer and having fewer children, which will translate into fewer workers supporting each beneficiary over the next several decades—are challenging Social Security’s long-term sustainability.
-In 2019, there are 2.8 workers supporting each beneficiary and this ratio will decrease to 2.3 workers by 2035.
+In 2019, there were 2.8 workers supporting each beneficiary; this ratio will decrease to 2.3 workers by 2035.

 Social Security has two trust funds—the Old-Age and Survivors Insurance (OASI) and Disability Insurance (DI) funds.
-The combined OASDI trust fund totaled nearly $3 trillion at the end of 2019, according to the most recent Social Security Trustees Report.
-The OASI trust fund that pays benefits to retirees and their dependents is projected to run out of surplus assets in 2035.
-The smaller DI trust fund reserves are not projected to be depleted until 2052.
+The combined OASDI trust fund totaled $2.9 trillion at the end of 2019, according to the most recent Social Security Trustees Report.
+The OASI trust fund that pays benefits to retirees and their dependents is projected to run out of surplus assets in 2034.
+The smaller DI trust fund reserves are not projected to be depleted until 2065.

 Various proposals have been made that would affect Social Security’s financing and benefits.
 The sooner a solution is implemented to ensure the sustainable solvency of Social Security, the less disruptive the required solution will need to be.
 It will be relatively easier to come up with solutions now that can be phased in, and a solution would enable beneficiaries to plan ahead better.
 Yet, thus far, Social Security has not received the focus during recent federal electoral campaigns that its importance warrants, especially in light of the need to act in the near term to address Social Security’s long-term financial sustainability.